What Does HIPAA Say About Telehealth?

 - Any other characteristic that could uniquely identify an individual

-To summarize, HIPAA applies to both organizations in the health field and any companies that they share data with (such as communications providers).
-The regulations are relevant whenever these organizations deal with information that involves an individual’s health, if it can also be used to identify them.
+To summarize, HIPAA applies to organizations in the health field and any companies they share data with (such as communications providers).
+The regulations are relevant whenever these organizations deal with information that involves an individual’s health if it can also be used to identify them.

 Your organization needs to abide by the regulations in any situation that meets the above criteria, whether they involve telehealth or not.